CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Specify the time (in milliseconds) to wait between sending messages.
 Normally this can be left at zero (0), but may need to be adjusted in some circumstances.

-Change Conditions: A delay can be added between email imports, will reduce speed but can help with throttling.
+Change Conditions: A delay can be added between email imports which will reduce speed but can help with throttling.

 ### Maximum Batch Count <a name="maxbatc"></a>
 {: .no_toc }